jcorks/raylib-matte/README.md

 - LoadImageAnim will return an image object with an extra public member called "frames", which contains the output frame count

+- UpdateTexture and UpdateTextureRec do not take a raw buffer of pixels to update the texture, instead they take an image.
+They behave as follows:
+    UpdateTexture(
+        Texture2D texture,
+        Image image
+    )

+    UpdateTextureRec(
+        Texture2D texture,
+        Vector2 position, // the top-left to place the Image Image image
+    )
+- GetPixelColor and SetPixelColor use a MemoryBuffer object to facilitate byte access.

 ## Additional Notes